Supporting school improvement - some examples

 The Trust has a number of contracts across the trust, from catering to staff advertising, to HR and Legal costs to EWO time (Education Welfare Officer for welfare) to Educational and Assistant Psychologist time.
 All these contracts support schools to provide resources effectively and are put into place after tendering (eg catering) with the full involvement of Headteachers or after consultation with Headteachers otherwise.
 This has led to cost savings to date.

-The Trust has encouraged support staff teams to contact and share what they do; this has led to improvements eg use of ICT package to support premises management and safety processes; science storage improvements in one school; administrative processes.
+The Trust has encouraged support staff teams to contact and share what they do; this has led to improvements eg use of ICT package to support premises management and safety processes; science storage improvements and administrative processes.
 These have all improved the effectiveness of our teams and made their work easier.